Bier2004/common-commands-in-Linux/README.md

 ## Experimental equipment
 + Hardware:PC machine

-+ Software:VietualBox virtual machine and Ubuntu operating system
++ Software:VietualBox virtual machine and Ubuntu operating system.
 ## Experiment pre-study requirements
 + Read Section 1.3 about the installation and use of Linux.